-Table 3: Shared Class Math Journal CodingRubric
+Table 3: Shared Class Math Journal Coding Rubric

-High E thy . : Constructs a creative response that identifies a real-life overal and includes a plan to only the goothers.
-The energy provides accuracy in set-up and solution.
-The written explanation provides detailed information explaining a personal real-life connection to its Modiat use.
-L'uny Constructs a response that identifies a real-life overt and selves the problem • The entry illustrates some understanding of the act-up toward the solution, but the solution is incorrect, The writen explanation provides some information explaining the personal real-life connection to its uu.
-Low B #FX • Constructs a problem that identifies a real-Xfr rount or is missing a sual-life event. • The entry illustrates very little, if any, understanding of the set-up toward the solution and the solution is • montons.
-The written explanation is unclear or missing altogether.
+High F May Constructs a creative response that identifies a real-life event and includes a plan to only the problem.
+The enery provides accuracy in act-up and solution.
+The written explanation provides detailed information explaining a personal real-life connection to its DE.
+Modius LÜREZ Constructs a response that identifies a real-life overst and solves the problem ٠ The certy Hautzter sense understanding of the set-up toward the solution, but the solution is incorrect to set the solution as incorrect towards and the solution of the solu The writen explanation provides some information explaining the personal real-life associates to its are.
+Low i ffx.
+Constructs a problem that identifies a real-life event or is missing a real-life event.

+The entry illustrates very little, if any, understanding of the set-up around the solution and the solution is incorrect

+The serimm explanation is unclear or missing altogether.